Book Slam presents DBC Pierre and friends at the Clapham Grand

 Photos: Krish Nagari

-For further information about Book Slam and future events visit here.
+For further information and future events visit the Book Slam website here.